JyotiDuhan/Upload/README.md

 This is an upload functionality using dropzone.js library.

 Steps to follow :
-1) put upload.php ,store.php and includes directory containing db.php under your configured host path.
+1) put dropzone.js, dropzone.css, upload.php, store.php and includes directory containing db.php under your configured host path.
   Explanation:-
   a) upload.php is responsible to provide the area for uploading the files via drag & drop OR selecting a file(on click).
   b) store.php is taking care of saving the path of uploaded files on the server.